fredfeng/LoopSummary/README.md

 1. Currently the tool ignores `Condition` node, i.e., it can't handle if-else condition.
 2. Currently the tool may not be compatible with `while` loop.
+3. The tool needs to support `&&` operator (as well as other logical operator).

 ### Recent Logs